Codeine overdoseMethylmorphine overdose

 - Tube through the nose into the stomach to empty the stomach (gastric lavage)

-Codeine is usually found in combination with other medications such as acetaminophen.
-Therefore outcome also depends on how well the toxicity of these other medications is treated.
-Shock, brain damage, and death are possible.
+Codeine is usually combined with other medicines, such as acetaminophen.
+Because of this, the harmful effects of these other medicines must also be treated.
+Shock, severe pneumonia, brain damage, and death are possible.

 Yip L, Megarbane B, Borron SW.
 Opioids.
 In: Shannon MW, Borron SW, Burns MJ, eds.
-Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
+Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose .
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 33.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 33.